-Each Guarantor will be automatically and unconditionally released and discharged upon: the sale, exchange or transfer of the capital stock of a Guarantor and the Guarantor ceasing to be a direct or indirect subsidiary of the Parent if such sale does not constitute an asset sale under the indenture for the Notes or does not constitute an asset sale effected in compliance with the asset sale and merger covenants of the indenture for the Notes; a Guarantor being dissolved or liquidated; a Guarantor being designated unrestricted in compliance with the applicable provisions of the Notes; or the exercise by the Parent of its legal defeasance option or covenant defeasance option or the discharge of the Parent's obligations under the indenture for the Notes in accordance with the terms of such indenture.
+Each Guarantor will be automatically and unconditionally released and discharged upon: the sale, exchange or transfer of the capital stock of a Guarantor and the Guarantor ceasing to be a direct or indirect subsidiary of the Parent if such sale does not constitute an asset sale under the Indenture for the Notes or does not constitute an asset sale effected in compliance with the asset sale and merger covenants of the Indenture for the Notes; a Guarantor being dissolved or liquidated; a Guarantor being designated unrestricted in compliance with the applicable provisions of the Notes; or the exercise by the Parent of its legal defeasance option or covenant defeasance option or the discharge of the Parent's obligations under the Indenture for the Notes in accordance with the terms of such indenture.

-The following tables present results of operations for the twelve months ended December 31, 2020 and balance sheet at December 31, 2020 for the Parent and Guarantors.
+The following tables present results of operations for the twelve months ended December 31, 2021 and balance sheet at December 31, 2021 for the Parent and Guarantors.

 (Expressed in thousands) As of

-Dec ember 31, 2020
+December 31, 2021

-Total Assets \$ 1,687,909
+Total Assets \$ 1,996,164

-Due From Non-Guarantor Subsidiary 12,971
+Due From Non-Guarantor Subsidiary 14,475

-Total Liabilities 460,465
+Total Liabilities 487,294

-Due To Non-guarantor Subsidiary 780
+Due To Non-guarantor Subsidiary 651

 For the Year Ended

-Dec ember 31, 2020
+December 31, 2021

-Total Revenue \$ 10,359
+Total Revenue \$ 10,193

-Pre-Tax Income (Loss) (7,029)
+Pre-Tax Loss 210

-Net Income (Loss) (4,922)
+Net Loss 545

-On September 14, 2020, S&P affirmed the Company's 'B+' Corporate Family rating and 'B+' rating on the Unregistered Notes and affirmed its stable outlook.
-On September 21, 2020, Moody's Corporation affirmed the Company's Corporate Family 'B1' rating and affirmed its 'B1' rating on the Unregistered Notes and its stable outlook.
+On June 17, 2021, S&P upgraded the Company's Corporate Family rating and rating on the Unregistered Notes from 'B+' with a stable outlook to 'BB-' with a stable outlook.
+On August 23, 2021, Moody's upgraded the Company's Corporate Family rating and the rating on the Unregistered Notes from "B1" with a stable outlook to "Ba3" with a stable outlook.